whamcloud/Online-Help/docs/Install_Guide/ig_ch_16_appC_backup_recovery.md

-The following example Kickstart template describes a basic platform with a small set of packages and two network interfaces: one for provisioning the OS and connection to the Intel® EE for Lustre\* management network, the other might be used for Lustre communications traffic (if Ethernet is being used for Lustre networking).
+The following example Kickstart template describes a basic platform with a small set of packages and two network interfaces: one for provisioning the OS and connection to the Manager for Lustre\* management network, the other might be used for Lustre communications traffic (if Ethernet is being used for Lustre networking).